OscarAspelin95/cluster_rs/README.md

 # cluster_rs
 🚧 Work in progress experimental read clustering tool suitable for Nanopore amplicon samples.
-Uses a sketch based minimizer approach along with Weighted Jaccard Index for calculating similarities between reads.
+Uses a sketch based minimizer approach along with Jaccard Index for calculating similarities between reads.

+Minimizers are currently unweighted, but the plan is to support weighted minimizers in the future.

 ## Requirements
 - Linux OS (Ubuntu 24.04.2)